McShelby/hugo-theme-relearn/exampleSite/content/authoring/frontmatter/menu/_index.en.md

 | disableTitle          | see notes       | Whether to print a title above the menu<br><br>- for `type=page` defaults to `true`<br>- for `page=menu` defaults to `false` |
 | pageRef               | _&lt;empty&gt;_ | Only for `type=page`, the page path to start the menu tree.
 If not set, defaults to the home page. |

-## Redefining Menus for Certain Pages
+## Redefining Sidebar Menus for Certain Pages

-Suppose you are building a site that contains of a topmost `blog` and `documentation` section.
+Suppose you are building a site that contains a topmost `blog` and `documentation` section.

 When the user is on one of the blog pages he should only see a menu containing all blog pages, while on a documentation page he should only see a menu containing all doc pages.